 The Board assumes overall responsibility for assurance and the integrity of information reported.
-The Audit, Actuarial and Finance committee was delegated the responsibility for overseeing the combined assurance that incorporates and optimises the various assurance services and functions to ensure that, taken as a whole, the requisite assurance objectives of effective internal control and integrity of reported information are achieved.
+The Audit, Actuarial and Finance committee was delegated the responsibility for overseeing the Group's approach towards combined assurance in order to ensure that it incorporates and optimises the various assurance services and functions across the business.
+This included, holistically, that the requisite assurance objectives of effective internal control and integrity of reported information are achieved.

-The Audit, Actuarial and Finance committee ensures that assurance as appropriate is obtained that covers the significant risks and material matters.
-This is done through a combination of reporting by first line management functions that own and manage risks, specialist risk functions that oversee risk management and compliance and independent assurance providers such as internal and external audit.
+The Audit, Actuarial and Finance committee ensures that appropriate assurance is obtained that covers the significant risks and material matters.
+This is done through a combination of reporting by first line management functions that own and manage risks, specialist risk functions that oversee risk management and compliance as well as independent assurance providers such as internal and external audit.

-The Board is responsible for the quality and integrity of Sanlam's integrated reporting.
-The Board, with the support and assistance of the Audit, Actuarial and Finance committee, satisfies itself that the quality and integrity of the combined assurance model is effective and is sufficiently robust.
-The latter is to assist and enable the Board to place reliance on the combined assurance underlying the statements that the Board makes, concerning the integrity of Sanlam's external reports.
-Based on the results of the review of Sanlam's systems of internal control, risk and opportunities management, the committee concluded during the reporting period Sanlam's systems of internal control and risk management were effective.
+The Board is responsible for the quality and integrity of the information disclosed in Sanlam's Integrated Report.
+The Board, with the support and assistance of the Audit, Actuarial and Finance committee, satisfies itself that the quality and integrity of the combined assurance model is effective and sufficiently robust.
+The latter continues to assist and enable the Board to place reliance on the Group's response to combined assurance, which underpins the statements that the Board makes concerning the integrity of Sanlam's external reports.
+Based on the results of the review of Sanlam's systems of internal control, risk and opportunities management, the Audit, Actuarial and Finance committee concluded during the reporting period that Sanlam's systems of internal control and risk management were effective.

-The Group maintains internal financial control systems that are designed to provide quality and integrity assurances on the maintenance of proper accounting records and the reliability of financial information used by the business for decision-making and external publication.

-An internal audit charter is in place and outlines the responsibilities of the internal audit function.
+The Group maintains internal financial control systems that are specifically designed to provide quality and integrity assurances on the maintenance of proper accounting records.
+This includes the reliability of financial information used by the business for decision-making and external publication purposes.
+An internal audit charter is in place which summarises the role and responsibilities of the internal audit function.
 Internal audit is a centralised function that services all companies within the Group.
-The Sanlam chief audit executive reports functionally to the Audit, Actuarial and Finance committee which is delegated the responsibility for overseeing that internal audit services are executed in line with the charter.
+The Sanlam Chief Audit Executive reports functionally to the Audit, Actuarial and Finance committee and administratively to the Group Financial Director.
+The Board delegated the responsibility to the Audit, Actuarial and Finance committee to oversee that the internal audit services are executed in line with the internal audit charter.
+The Chief Audit Executive is appointed and may be removed by the Audit, Actuarial and Finance committee.